liesislukas/get-short-id/readme.md

 u-k3D_VPocpD1Ag4kVAbjL
 ```

-## Characters set
+## Characters set (optional)

 Default set of characters used to encode random id is this:

 `0123456789abcdefghijklmnopqrstuvwxyzABCDEFGHIJKLMNOPQRSTUVWXYZ_`

 Yet you can provide your own as needed.
+You must provide at least 2 characters.

 ```javascript
 for(let i = 0; i < 10; i++) {